jaivinwylde/seo-friendly-typed-animation/README.md

 ### Styling

 You can style the type class's ::after pseudo element to change the look of the cursor.
-You can also edit the timing variables in the javascript.
+You can also edit the timing variables, and easing function in the javascript.